-We are committed to leading a fair and equitable transition that ensures a thriving, climate-resilient Aotearoa for current and future generations.
+We are committed to leading a fair and equitable transition that ensures a thriving, climate-resilient Aotearoa New Zealand for current and future generations.

 We take a wide systems view so we understand what our advice means for our people, our environment, our land and our economy.

 We are an advisory body and we do not run or implement any policies or programmes.
 We rely solely on the power and communication of our analysis and ideas to achieve impact.

 Our core work programme is set out in legislation.
 The Climate Change Response (Zero Carbon) Amendment Act 2019 requires the Commission to deliver key functions within specific timeframes.
 The advice we provide to the Government is strongly rooted in the best available evidence and analysis.
 We are always building our knowledge of the available technologies and approaches that can reduce emissions in each sector of the economy.
 We are also always talking to people from across Aotearoa New Zealand, so that we can better understand what they need from our advice to help them make changes and transition to a low emissions economy.

 Developing our advice

 We base our approach to developing advice on actions that:

 - Are necessary by 2050 to meet our emissions reduction and adaptation goals.